sergiorf/xmath/README.md

 ### License

-&copy; 2017-2018 Konstantin Gredeskoul.
+&copy; 2019 Sergio Rodriguez.

 Open sourced under MIT license, the terms of which can be read here — [MIT License](http://opensource.org/licenses/MIT).

 ### Acknowledgements

-This project is a derivative of the [CMake Tutorial](https://cmake.org/cmake-tutorial/), and is aimed at saving time for starting new projects in C++ that use CMake and GoogleTest.
+This project is a derivative work from a generic C++ project template from Konstantin Gredeskoul at [CMake Tutorial](https://cmake.org/cmake-tutorial/)